 While NTM has traditionally only affected those with compromised immune systems or weakened lungs, NTM have recently been found to infect otherwise healthy children and adults.
 The incidence and number of deaths caused by NTM are rising worldwide, especially in tropical areas.
 This is cause for concern—the Tropics continue to expand due to climate change, which means more people will be affected over time, and treating NTM is difficult due to its resistance to antibiotics.

 NTM can cause infections with a variety of symptoms, from mild symptoms that are self-limiting to severe infections that can result in death.
-These infections can affect any part of the body, but most commonly involve the lungs.
+These infections can affect any part of the body, but it is most common to experience a mycobacterial infection in the lungs.
 NTM infections can affect breathing and cause skin infections, and in severe cases these infections can even spread to other organs—such as the liver or brain.

 Below is a list of some of the most common symptoms.